melissawen/melissawen.github.io/_posts/2020-03-21-a-tangle-issues.md

 unallowed to see its content.
 These suspicions together lead me to think of two possible problems: a lost lock/unlock operation or long busy writing operation.

 2. Maybe this issue is related to the problem above.
-Despite the solution for pipe-A-cursor-alpha-transparent, it still displays a warning that needs a
-attention: Suspicious CRC: All values are 0.
-The weird thing is: printing pixels of the test, they are actually all zero (black: 0x000000) after setting the alpha channel for zero: ARGB to XRGB.
+Although I found a solution for pipe-A-cursor-alpha-transparent, this subtest still displays a warning that needs attention: Suspicious CRC: All values are 0.
+The weird thing is when I print the pixels in the test, because they are actually all zero (black: 0x000000) after setting the alpha channel for zero, ie, ARGB to XRGB.
 But this warning does not appear when running past versions of kernel on a host machine.

 Could it be some debufs implementation fail or some problem on the IGT test construction?
-Hope to have good news on the next post update.
+I hope to have good news in the next post update.

 ### Finding a solution for pipe-A-cursor-alpha-transparent crash